spamsch/gitlab-time-tracker/readme.md

 * Please work in your own branch, e.g. `integrate-awesome-feature`, `fix-awful-bug`, `improve-this-crappy-docs`
 * Create a pull request to the `dev` branch

+#### debugging

+If it happens that you want to debug gtt while making a contribution then be aware of the fact that gtt.js spawns sub-processes for each command.
+This is not supported by the Node.js debugger.
+It will stop execution by telling you that `the address is already in use`.
+In order to resolve this just invoke `node inspect` on the command directly.

 ## buy me a beer

 gtt is an open source project, developed and maintained completely in my free time.